 - A list of files containing these duplicates.
 Use the left and right arrow buttons to show selected duplicate in the respective pane in the lower part of the tab.

 - Two panes with the source code of the file fragments that contain duplicates.

 - Scope filter in the the upper-left corner lists the specific directories that contain the duplicates.
-This filtering makes it easier for developers to manage specific code of interest.
+This filtering makes it easier for developers to manage the code of interest.

 Maven Build Info

-For each Maven build TeamCity agent gathers Maven specific build details, that are displayed on the Maven Build Info tab of the build results after the build is finished.
+For each Maven build the TeamCity agent gathers Maven specific build details, which are displayed on the Maven Build Info tab of the build results after the build is finished.

 In the URL of the build result page you can find parameter "buildId" with a numeric value.
 This number is internal build id uniquely identifying the build in the TeamCity installation.

 You might need this ID when constructing URL manually.
 For example for REST API, downloading artifacts.